Bulk LPG Supply – Industrial Gas Suppliers – Industrial LPG Cylinder

 If these appliances were to have liquid LPG flow to their burners, the result could possibly be a fire or similar safety hazard.

-This is why you must use the right type of cylinders and LPG cylinders should always be kept upright, so that only vapour is released.
+This is why you must use the right type of industrial LPG cylinder and industrial LPG cylinders should always be kept upright, so that only vapour is released.

-An upside-down vapour cylinder, or even one laying on its side, could release the LPG as a liquid.
+An upside-down vapour industrial LPG cylinder, or even one laying on its side, could release the LPG as a liquid.

 Bulk LPG applications include: